 - a.
-The definition 2.7 is informal.
+Definition 2.7 is informal.
 Give a formal definition. - b.
-Write the result of substitutions in the second example.
+Write the result of substitutions in the second example. - c.
+Give a most general restriction on substitutions such that simultaneous and sequential substitutions produce the same result.

 Notation for substitution